ahakola/WeakAuras/README.md

 #### AfenarUI_CharProgression
 ![AfenarUI_CharProgression](/Pictures/AfenarUI_CharProgression.png?raw=true "AfenarUI_CharProgression")

-Group of aurabars such as XP-bar, Rep-bar, Azerite-bar, Honor-bar, etc. Don't ask me who Afenar is or how his/her UI looks like, I just found this group ages ago from Internet.
+Group of aurabars such as XP-bar, Rep-bar, Azerite-bar, Honor-bar, etc. Don't ask me who Afenar is or how his/her UI looks like, I just found this group ages ago from Internet and I have been fixing/updating the group on my own since then.

 #### Annoyances